SEALXD/Regular-Expression-to-minDFA/README.md

 # Regular-Expression-to-minDFA
-Input a regular expression and output NFA,DFA and minDFA in dot
+Input a regular expression end with # and output NFA,DFA and minDFA in png using Graphviz to trans dot into png